Minimally Invasive Bypass

 This bypass surgery procedure is performed while the heart is beating so there is no need for a heart-lung machine.
 This technique is called off-pump or “beating heart” surgery.

-Just as with the traditional open heart valve surgery, Dr. Noda takes healthy vessels from elsewhere in the body and grafts them in place, re-routing blood around narrowed or blocked coronary arteries.
+Just as with the traditional open heart valve surgery, healthy vessels are taken from elsewhere in the body.
+They are then grafted in place, which re-routes blood around narrowed or blocked coronary arteries.

-The advantages of this off-pump bypass procedure coupled with the small incision of minimally invasive surgery add up to a much better experience for patients, highlighted by:
+The advantages of this off-pump bypass procedure coupled with the small incision of minimally invasive surgery add up to a much better experience, highlighted by: